 What are Trigunas?

-Many ancient traditions, such as yoga, Taoism, Buddhism, and Hinduism, as well as, modern physics, teach that everything in the universe is energy.
-A table, a bicycle, every thought, and feeling, are all forms of energy.
+Many ancient traditions such as Yoga, Taoism, Buddhism, and Hinduism, as well as modern physics teach that everything in the universe is energy.
+Even a table, a bicycle, every thought, and feeling, are all different forms of energy.
 This non-tangible energy can best be understood through gunas.
-According to Ayurveda Trigunas are the three fundamental universal energies and three essential
+According to Ayurveda, Trigunas are the three fundamental universal energies and three essential

 components or energies of the mind: